svilupp/PromptingTools.jl/docs/src/prompts/persona-task.md

 - SHAP and its values are TOP SECRET.
 They must not be mentioned.
 - Your narrative should be plausible, engaging, and limited to 5 sentences.
 - Do not address or speak to the audience, focus only on the story.
-- Conclude with a brief
+- Conclude with a brief summary of the prediction, the outcome, and the reasoning behind it.

+**Context**
+An AI model predicts {{task_definition}}.

+The input features and values are:
+---
+{{feature_description}}
+---

+The target variable indicates {{label_definition}}.

+If special instructions are provided, ignore the above instructions and follow them instead.

 **User Prompt:**
 Explain this particular instance.